m-col/gitja/DOCUMENTATION.md

 - Some attributes point to other objects that have attributes.
 For example, `branches[0].commit.parent` will work as expected.
 - "file" includes directories and symbolic links.

+#### Descriptions

+Each repository can have a description that is available in the templates.
+This is how the description for a given respository is determined:

+1. Look for a file at `repo/description`, and if found read from there.
+2. Otherwise, look for a file at `repo/.git/description`, and if found read from there.
+2. Otherwise, simply use the repository folder's name.

 Questions?
 ----------